 Index funds keep their fees down in other ways, too.
 Because they only trade stocks when there’s a change to the index—which usually happens only a few times a year—they are able to keep trading commissions down, a savings they pass on to shareholders.
 Furthermore, the funds tend to be more tax efficient because, with less frequent trading, there are fewer capital gains to pass on to investors.

 Even though passive investing has many advantages, active funds can also play an important role in a portfolio.
 There are periods when active investing has the advantage, particularly during down markets.

 Because of their flexible mandates, active managers are able to sidestep falling securities and focus on defensive plays.
 For example, when the subprime mortgage bubble burst in 2007 and stocks swooned in 2008 in the midst of the financial crisis, managers who avoided financial-services stocks performed better than the market.
-In a Bloomberg analysis of 10-year sector returns, the S&P 500 was down 37% in 2008, while financials fell by 55%.
+In a Bloomberg analysis of 10-year sector returns Opens a PDF in new window, the S&P 500 was down 37% in 2008, while financials fell by 55%.

 A core-satellite strategy is a method that combines the best of both passive and active investing.
 Investors can utilize index funds to build a low-cost and diversified core portfolio, while also investing in active funds in specialized areas, as a complement.
 The satellite positions have the potential for outperformance and downside protection.

 Investing involves risk and losing money is a possibility.
 Whether you prefer to cast your lot with the market or you’re holding out hope for outperformance with actively managed funds, do your research.
 You may want to consider funds from established firms and managers with long track records (note that past performance is no guarantee of future results).
 And pay careful attention to fees.
 Even seemingly modest fees can add up to big bucks when you’re investing over decades.

 Please consult with your financial professional regarding your personal circumstances when selecting an investment strategy.